 For Buro Rotterdam I wanted to show my experiments with the increasing importance of text as a visual phenomenon and the combination of tekst and image to convey experiences described in my diaries.

-In the performance I did at the finissage I had stickers on which I wrote what I saw around me very fast, like in a jazz-improvisation.
+I did In the performance at the finissage in which I wrote on stickers what I saw around me very fast, like in a jazz-improvisation.
 These stickers were stuck on my head on which my surroundings reflected as text.
-In this way I created a selfportrait on that day on that time, it also shows the artist as mirror of the world around him.
+This way I created a self-portrait on that day on that time, it also shows the artist as mirror of the world around him.

 Van de krekel en de mier